A place to Connect, Grow, and Serve

 The Annual Meeting of the membership takes place on a Sunday two to five weeks before the end of the Church year on June 30.
 The agenda includes the election of trustees, officers and other officials; a report from the Board; and the adoption of the church budget covering the fiscal year that begins July 1.

 The Board holds business meetings on the third Tuesday of the month; approved minutes are posted on the Governance Docs link to the right.
-The Board of Trustees operates under the guidance of the Governance Handbook (see "Reports, Handbooks and Charters" bottom right), which the Board is rewriting during the 2012-13 Church Year.
-The Handbook describes the Board’s system of governance and policies, consistent with the bylaws.
+The Board of Trustees operates under its Policy Manual which describes the Board’s system of governance and policies.

 When it adopted the bylaws, the Congregation gave the Board “general supervision and direction of the affairs of the Church.”
 The Board also has the authority to adopt policies and procedures for the governance of the congregation, and the authority to delegate duties to an Executive.